cds-hooks/docs/docs/specification/current.md

 ## Discovery
 A CDS Service is discoverable via a stable endpoint by CDS Clients.
 The discovery endpoint includes information such as a description of the CDS Service, when it should be invoked, and any data that is requested to be prefetched.

-A CDS Service provider exposes its Discovery endpoint at"
+A CDS Service provider exposes its Discovery endpoint at:

 ```shell
 {baseURL}/cds-services